 Faux wood cabinet – I used this DIY rental friendly Faux wood vinyl to cover my kitchen cabinets.
 Well…the verdict is… this stuff came off so easy!
 Most of the product came off in one piece.
 No sticky residue was left behind.
 Recommend- yes.

 Backsplash Wall tiles– Using a blow dryer, heat the tiles up in sections to remove them.
 The heat will help loosen the adhesive.
 Peel it off carefully.
-Recommend- maybe.
 It did take off some paint from the walls.
 If you’re really concerned about it I would not recommend it.
 If you’re ok with doing some patch work then I say go for it.
 I would use them again.
 Recommend- maybe (it depends on the situation)

 Faux granite countertops – Use a blow dryer to remove the countertops.
 This helps loosen up the adhesive.
 This was one of the hardest projects to remove.
 It took a lot of time to get them off because the amount of heat you have to apply to get it loose takes a while.
 Work in sections and pull really hard.
 Recommend- yes.

 I hope this inspires you and makes you feel like you can actually update your rental without risking losing your deposit.
-I would love to hear/see what projects you have done.
-So don’t be shy, share them with us!
+I would love to hear/see what projects you have done!

 If you want to see all of my rental projects click here.